vpodpecan/facenao/README.md

 ## Contribute

 Please note that the code is a quick and dirty demo which I created for a public exhibition.
-It badly needs cleanup and refactoring (especially the javascript part).
+It badly needs cleanup and refactoring (especially the javascript part would benefit from using promises and a general cleaning).
 You are welcome to contribute.